jaehyeon-kim/jaehyeon-kim.github.io/_posts/2017-04-11-Serverless-Data-Product-POC-Backend-Part-II.md

 * Resource - On which resources?
 * Principal - Who is allowed or denied access to a resource? (relevant to trust policies)

-*ServerlessPOC* is read-only permission to all keys in the *serverless-poc-models* bucket while *AWSLambdaBasicExecutionRole* is read-write permission to all resources in Amazon CloudWatch.
+*ServerlessPOC* is read-only permission to all keys in the *serverless-poc-models* bucket while *AWSLambdaBasicExecutionRole* is write permission to all resources in Amazon CloudWatch.

 {% highlight bash %}